 Other Fee Terms for Financial Planning Services

-All fees paid to Watchdog Planning for financial planning services are separate and distinct from the commissions charged by a broker-dealer or asset management fees charged by an investment adviser to implement such recommendations.
+All fees paid to WatchDog Planning for financial planning services are separate and distinct from the commission charged by a broker-dealer or asset management fees charged by an investment adviser to implement such recommendations.

 It should be noted that lower fees for comparable services may be available from other sources.

-There are no additional fees charged for using MoneyGuidePro.
-Only existing clients will have access to the financial planning software.
+There are no additional fees charged for using eMoney.
+Clients utilizing our subscription fee service and investment management service will have access to the financial planning software.

 Performance-based fees are defined as fees based on a share of capital gains on or capital appreciation of the assets held in a client’s account.
 Item 6 is not applicable to this Disclosure Brochure because we do not charge or accept performance-based fees.

 Item 7 – Types of Clients